Rustam Mirza Safavi: Conflict with brother

-The "Bahramid Empire"
+Conquests in Khorasan

 Portrait of Rustam Mirza Safavi, anonymous, late 17th Century.

 In 1587, Abdullah Khan II, Uzbek ruler of Bukhara, launched an invasion into the Khorasan province of Safavid empire and captured many of the core settlements of the province, such as Herat, Mashhad and Nishapur.
 The new shah of Iran and Khodabanda's son and successor, Abbas I mounted two unsuccessful campaigns against the Uzbeks in 1588 and 1589.
 The failure of the 1589 campaign led Suleiman Khalifa, the governor of Mashhad, to seek assistance from Rustam Mirza to counter the Uzbek occupation, a call supported by the Qizilbash amirs of Farah and Hazarajat.
 Disaffected factions, particularly former allies of Murshid Quli Khan Ustajlu, rallied to Rustam and proclaimed him their shah.
 (Note: Ustajlu was Abass' former lala and the main element behind Abass' ascension.
 He wished to use the new shah as a pawn but was assassinated by Abass' men.
 He had a strong network of supporters in Khorasan that were enraged by his assassination and thus began supporting Rustam Mirza.)
 Consequently, in the early 1590s, Rustam emerged as a rival claimant to Abbas I among the Qizilbash, challenging Safavid central authority.

 Rustam Mirza's venture into Khorasan began with his victory over an Uzbek raiding expedition from Samarkand who had murdered the merchants of a caravan.
 By avenging their death, Rustam increased his popularity in the region.
 He established his court in Farah and began appointing governors to all cities of the province, although his authority was limited to the southern parts of Khorasan.
 He also promoted Suleiman Khalifa's position, possibly appointing him as his vakil.
-He sent envoys to Kerman, Fars and Sistan, inciting them to join his newly-founded polity—which the modern historian Liesbeth Geevers dubbed the "Bahramid Empire"—headed either by Rustam himself or by his elder brother, perhaps nominally, to display a united front.
+He sent envoys to Kerman, Fars and Sistan, inciting them to join his newly-founded polity—which the modern historian Liesbeth Geevers dubbed the "Bahrami empire"—headed either by Rustam himself or by his elder brother, perhaps nominally, to display a united front.
 Najm al-Din Mahmud refused the offer, which initiated Rustam's 1590 invasion into Sistan and furthermore thwarted his plan.